Wake Up and Escape from the Citadel: Production

 "Wake Up" was written and storyboarded by Andy Ristaino and Cole Sanchez, whereas "Escape from the Citadel" was storyboarded by Tom Herpich and Steve Wolfhard; both episodes' stories were developed by Kent Osborne, Pendleton Ward, Jack Pendarvis, and Adam Muto.
 Art direction was handled by Nick Jennings, whereas supervising direction was handled by Elizabeth Ito (for "Wake Up") and Muto (for "Escape from the Citadel").
 The design for the Citadel, which is featured in both episodes, was crafted by Herpich, who used Google SketchUp to design a 3-D model of the structure.

 "Escape from the Citadel" featured the introduction of Finn's father, Martin.
-Because previous episodes illustrated that Finn had had good and loving adoptive parents in Joshua and Maraget, the writers for the series wanted to craft Martin so that he would not be a "carbon copy" of his son.
+Because previous episodes illustrated that Finn had had good and loving adoptive parents in Joshua and Margaret, the writers for the series wanted to craft Martin so that he would not be a "carbon copy" of his son.
 Wolfhard pushed for the idea that Martin would be "as roguish and dishonorable as Finn is heroic".
 According to Muto, Martin's design "was based on [Wolfhard's] impression of Sean Connery's costume in [the 1974 film] Zardoz without having seen the movie."

 "Wake Up" featured the return of Kumail Nanjiani as Prismo, M. Emmet Walsh as the Cosmic Owl, and Miguel Ferrer as Death and one of the heads of Grob Gob Glob Grod.
 Martin is voiced by Stephen Root.
 Root had previously voiced the characters Grimby and the Royal Tart Toter in the second season episode "The Other Tarts".
 Ethan Maher voiced the baby version of the Lich.
 Herpich himself played the part of the Void Caster.

 Cultural references

 When the Lich is addressing Finn, he refers to the escaped criminals as "Ancients", a reference to one of the many name for deities in H.P.
 Lovecraft's Cthulhu mythos.
 Oliver Sava of The A.V.
-Club wrote that the transformation of Finn's arm was similar to Tetsuo Shima's transformation in the anime Akira.
+Club wrote that the transformation of Finn's arm was similar to Tetsuo Shima's transformation in the anime film Akira.
 Jason Krell of io9 noted parallels between the scene immediately following the loss of Finn's arm and the end of the 1980 film The Empire Strikes Back.